All Episodes

 The FBI couldn't even verify it.

-And top people at the FBI and Michael Horowitz, the inspector general's report.
+And top people at the FBI and Michael Horowitz, the Inspector General's report, what happens?

-The very for the very thing that caused 30 men in tactical gear, guns drawn, pre-dawn raid at Roger Stone's house with frog men and fake news CNN cameras.
+Oh, referrals for lying to Congress, the very thing that caused 30 men in tactical gear, guns drawn pre-dawn raid at Roger Stone's house with frog men and fake news CNN cameras.

-I I haven't noticed that happen to any of the top FBI officials, not the rank and file, the few, the one percent.
+I haven't noticed that happen to any of the top FBI officials, not the rank and file, the few, the 1%.

-And, you know, you you you have to wonder how does this happen.
+And, you know, you have to wonder, how does this happen?

-Um now the DOJ, Officer of Inspector General, that's Michael Horowitz, uh, has a report of the investigation regarding the alleged unauthorized contacts by FBI employees with the media mob and other persons in advance of the 2016 election.
+Now the DOJ Officer of Inspector General, that's Michael Horowitz, has a report of the investigation regarding the alleged unauthorized contacts by FBI employees with the media mob and other persons in advance of the 2016 election.

 And what would that mean?

-That would mean it sounds like to me that that maybe the FBI favored or some people within the FBI, again, I I'm not the 99% that I think do a great job, but they they had a stake in we know what Peter Struck and Lisa Page thought of of Donald Trump, but they they're they're gonna use information, leak it to the media.
+That would mean it sounds like to me that maybe the FBI favored or some people within the FBI, again, not the 99% that I think do a great job, but they had a stake in, we know what Peter Strzok and Lisa Page thought of Donald Trump, but they're going to use information, leak it to the media.

 Why?